 This delicious apple walnut cake recipe is lightly spiced but full of warm and cozy flavors.
 Gooey, moist and full of texture, this apple cake is full of flavor and can easily be made all fall and winter long.
-To save time this recipe uses applesauce instead of fresh apples while still packing tons of flavor.
+This recipe uses applesauce instead of fresh apples while still packing tons of flavor.

 The Best Apple Walnut Cake Recipe

 A chill settles in the air, and I’ve got apples on my mind.
 It starts in fall, but really this cozy apple walnut cake is welcome on the table any time.

 Most years we make a ton of homemade applesauce, and all fall and winter I’m dreaming up ways to include them in my recipes.
 That’s exactly how these banana chocolate chip mini muffins were born also!